Health, Safety and Well Being

 - We have a consistent cross business process in place to ensure that we respond promptly to any health and safety incident and with the support of our health and safety advisors, technical authorities and trade union colleagues.
 We ensure that we identify underlying root causes, implement actions to prevent reoccurrence and share this learning across our business.

-Our Kelda Water Services businesses are also certificated to the internationally recognised OHSAS18001 Occupational Health & Safety standard with plans in place for Yorkshire Water Services Services to achieve certification by the end of the business year (2015/16)
+Our Kelda Water Services businesses are also certificated to the internationally recognised OHSAS18001 Occupational Health & Safety.

 Health & Wellbeing